kstenerud/concise-text-encoding/cte-specification.md

  * String and comment contents: `"A string can contain UPPER CASE.
 Escape sequences must be lower case: \x3d"`
  * [Time zones](#time-zones) are case sensitive, and contain uppercase characters.
- * Safe85 and Safe64 encodings make use of uppercase characters in their code tables.
+ * Binary and URI array contents can contain uppercase characters where allowed by their respective specifications.

-Everything else, including hexadecimal digits, exponents and escape sequences, must be lower case.
+Everything else, including hexadecimal digits, exponents, and escape sequences, must be lower case.

 Whitespace
 ----------

-Whitespace characters outside of strings and comments are ignored by a CTE parser.
+Whitespace characters outside of strings and comments must be ignored by a CTE parser.
 Any number of whitespace characters can occur in a sequence.

 ### Valid Whitespace Characters